hsduesseldorf/BusinessAnalyticsA/README.md

 a single code repository on GitHub in which the use case is holistically processed, solved, described and documented.

+Use cases are designed for and should be worked on by 2 to a maximum of 3 students.
+Reason: You don't get stuck and also especially because *teamwork is simply more fun*.

 ## How to process your use case
 In order to meet the examination requirements of the HSD University of Applied Sciences (Düsseldorf), the following structure, procedures and standards must be followed.